MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/phaser-io.md

 # Setting up PlayFab authentication in Phaser.io

-[Phaser.io](https://phaser.io/) is a desktop and mobile **HTML5** game framework that **PlayFab** now supports in our **Javascript SDK**.
+[Phaser.io](https://phaser.io/) is a desktop and mobile **HTML5** game framework that PlayFab now supports in our **Javascript SDK**.

-Phaser.io supports plugins, so we at **PlayFab** thought that it would be useful for the Phaser.io community to have a powerful back end system that works as a plugin to the Phaser.io engine.
+Phaser.io supports plugins, so we at PlayFab thought that it would be useful for the Phaser.io community to have a powerful back end system that works as a plugin to the Phaser.io engine.

-This tutorial guides you through the procedure for setting up Phaser.io, and getting started with **PlayFab** within Phaser.io.
+This tutorial guides you through the procedure for setting up Phaser.io, and getting started with PlayFab within Phaser.io.

 ## Requirements

 - Knowledge of **JavaScript**.
-- Knowledge of setting up a **Web Server**.
+- Knowledge of setting up a web server.
 - General understanding of Phaser.io (a plus!).

-## Setting up a Web Server using MAMP
+## Setting up a web server using MAMP

-To serve **HTML** pages to your browser you will need a **Web Server**.
+To serve **HTML** pages to your browser you will need a web server.
 We use [MAMP / MAMP Pro](https://www.mamp.info/en/), but you can use whatever you are most comfortable with.

 To begin: